Ancient Priests: Practical Impacts of Early Experts

 This record-keeping role continued, past pre-Classical civilizations.
 During the Middle Ages, Catholic monks spent a fairly large amount of time recording the histories of areas local to their monasteries.
 This included, by the way, the Anglo-Saxon Chronicle, the ultimate source of the ever-popular (and highly informative) King Arthur cycle.

 Ancient Priests as Judges

 The ancient priests of Egypt sometimes served as judges for the local people.
 This was common in Rome as well; priests of the god Terminus were responsible for resolving boundary disputes.
+Moses and Deborah functioned as Judges as well as Prophets.
 Yet, most scholars don’t focus on this eminently practical service those priests (and later priests of Jupiter) provided to the small farmers who fed early Rome.
 Instead, scholars track things like the origin of the worship of this god (the Sabines).
 They prefer to debate whether it represents an animist bent in the Roman religious tradition, rather than focusing on the practical implications.

 Although law, written and unwritten, was originally a rather secretive monopoly of the college of pontiffs, or priests, a recognizable class of legal advisers, juris consulti or prudentes, had developed by the early 3rd century BCE. — Encyclopedia Britannica

 Mesopotamia, one of the earliest recorded civilizations, explicitly employed local priests as judges as well.
 Priests settled arguments because they were educated and kept records, and were respected as leaders of their local communities.